lydialawli/seakoala.io/docs/projects/evok.md

 ## Stack

-- __React Native__ framework for the front-end
+- __React Native__ framework for the frontend
 - __Expo__
 - __Javascipt__

-I started building the app with no clue about back-end so the __Expo File System__ worked fine.
+I started building the app with no clue about backend so the __Expo File System__ worked fine.

 ## State